Occupy the SEC: Ongoing activities

 After the Volcker Rule comment letter, the group continued to engage in regulatory matters where it felt that the 99% needed to be represented.

 In June 2012, Occupy the SEC submitted a 7-page letter to the Senate Banking Committee prior to JP Morgan CEO Jamie Dimon's testimony.

 In December 2012, OSEC submitted an amicus brief in the case of Gabelli v.
 SEC, in which the Supreme Court will decide when the statute of limitations clock begins for certain fraud actions brought by the government – from the time the fraud was last committed or from the time the fraud was discovered.

 On February 15, 2013, OSEC submitted a formal comment letter on money market fund reform to the Financial Stability Oversight Council (FSOC).
 The letter urged FSOC to move forward with money market reforms, supported the proposals for floating NAVs and buffers to absorb losses but pointed out that broader reforms were required as well.
 The letter was cited several times by the SEC when they promulgated reforms to market fund regulations.

 In July 2013, OSEC submitted an amicus brief to the US Supreme Court regarding overly broad interpretations of securities litigation laws.

 In September 2014, OSEC submitted an amicus brief to the US Supreme Court in the case of Omnicare v.
 Laborers Pension Fund supporting the rights to sue securities issuers and their agents for material misrepresentation.

 In March 2015, OSEC filed an amicus brief to the Supreme Court in Bank of America N.A. v.
 Caulkett, and Bank of America N.A. v.
 Toledo-Cardona.
-OSEC also filed comment letters relating to the systemic risks created or propagated by asset managers to the Financial Stability Oversight Council (FSOC) and in May a letter on designation of asset managers as SIFIs (Systemically Important Financial Institutions) to the global Financial Stability Board (FSB).
+OSEC also filed comment letters relating to the systemic risks created or propagated by asset managers to the Financial Stability Oversight Council (FSOC) and in May a letter on designation of asset managers as systemically important financial institutions (SIFIs) to the global Financial Stability Board (FSB).

 In November 2015, the group submitted a comment letter to the CFTC on aggregate position limits.
 They also organized an effort to petition Congress to oppose a bill backed by the Koch brothers.
 It generated over 1,000 letters.

+Occupy the SEC submitted an amicus curiae brief to U.S. Supreme Court in Retirement Plans Committee of IBM v.
+Jander on October 1, 2019.
+The brief argued that the duty of disclosure under ERISA should not be constrained by securities disclosure laws.

+In February 2022, Cory Doctorow cited an OSEC filing opposing bank mergers in a column decrying the lack of antitrust enforcement.

+Occupy the SEC continues to submit regulatory comments and similar filings.
+In January 2024, they filed a comment with the Federal Reserve Board and the U.S. Office of the Comptroller of the Currency regarding capital requirements.